muajnstu/Implementation-of-Active-Learning-Method-in-Regression-Model/README.md

 # Implementation-of-Active-Learning-Method-in-Regression-Model
- Active learning is a specialized branch of machine learning that aims to improve model efficiency by reducing the amount of labeled data required for training.** It identifies and prioritizes the most informative or uncertain samples for labeling, ensuring that each labeled data point maximally contributes to the model’s performance**.
+ Active learning is a specialized branch of machine learning that aims to improve model efficiency by reducing the amount of labeled data required for training. #It identifies and prioritizes the most informative or uncertain samples for labeling, ensuring that each labeled data point maximally contributes to the model’s performance.
 Active learning operates iteratively, where the model learns from labeled data, identifies areas of high uncertainty, and requests labels for those specific data points.
  In predicting medical insurance costs, active learning can prioritize cases where the